-UIW has an enrollment of 9,188 students, an increase from 3,702 in 2000.
-It’s the largest Catholic university in Texas and the fourth-largest private university in the state.
+UIW is the largest Catholic university in Texas and the fourth-largest private university in the state.
 The enrollment reflects the diversity of South Texas, as more than 60 percent of the students are from racial or ethnic minority groups.
 UIW is ranked No. 1 nationally among faith-based universities in the conferring of bachelor’s degrees to Hispanics by the Hispanic Outlook in Higher Education Magazine, and No. 6 nationally among all private, not-for-profit universities.
 International students comprise 14% of the student body, and they represent over 70 countries.
 Seventy-five percent of the students depend upon financial aid.
 A majority of the students are first-generation college attendees.

 With a student-to-faculty classroom ratio of 14:1, UIW is a wireless campus that provides students with an environment that encourages excellence in academics.
 As part of its international efforts, UIW has agreements for reciprocal education with 123 universities in 40 countries.
-It also operates academic sites in Mexico City, Mexico, and Heidelberg, Germany.
+It also operates academic sites in Mexico City and Irapuato, Mexico, and Heidelberg, Germany.

-In 2013, UIW was chosen as one of the “Great Colleges to Work For” in a national survey by The Chronicle of Higher Education, the fifth year in a row it has received this prestigious distinction.
+In 2015, UIW was chosen as one of the “Great Colleges to Work For” in a national survey by The Chronicle of Higher Education, the seventh year in a row it has received this prestigious distinction.
 UIW also made the national Top 10 Honor Roll in the medium-sized classification for universities with enrollments between 3,000 and 9,999 students.
 The graduate nursing program has been recognized as one of the top 65 graduate programs nationally by U.S. News Media Group.
-In 2012, UIW was ranked No. 21 nationally by Super Scholar for having one of the best online college programs in the U.S.

 The University of the Incarnate Word is accredited to award baccalaureate and graduate degrees by the Commission on Colleges of the Southern Association of Colleges and Schools.
 It also is accredited by the Texas Education Agency, the Association of Collegiate Business Schools and Programs, the Council of Baccalaureate and Higher Degree Programs of the National League for Nursing, the Board of Nurse Examiners for the State of Texas, the Commission on Accreditation of Allied Health Education Programs, the Joint Review Committee on Educational Programs in Nuclear Medicine Technology, the American Music Therapy Association, the Council of Education of the Deaf, the American Dietetic Association, and the Accreditation Council for Pharmacy Education.